hamlibdk/HAMLIB-SDK/README.md

 **Note:** These steps assume that you have a deployed base environment.

-- Download the latest **Update** packages from https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.0-Stream/
+- Download the latest **Update** packages from https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.1-Stream/

 ************************************************************************************
-The current update deployment package - [JTSDK64-4.0.0-U3][] - can be downloaded at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.0-Stream/JTSDK64-4.0.0-U3.exe
+There are currently no update package available for [JTSDK64-4.1.0][] .
+Updates, when available, can be downloaded at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.1-Stream/
 ************************************************************************************

-- Deploy the **Update** package [JTSDK64-4.0.0-U3][] to your JTSDK install directory.
+- Deploy the latest **Update** package to your JTSDK install directory (if one is available).

 Updates may be required for the [MSYS2][] environment.
 Therefore the "profile" directory for [MSYS2][] may be deleted and re-created.